hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

 ```

 ### 4. If you want to run the crawler:
-- Please make sure that the ``SAVE_DATA`` trigger in the custom settings in either of the crawler file
+- Please make sure that the ``SAVE_DATA`` trigger in the custom settings in any of the crawler file
 (``__get_movies__.py`` or ``__get_movie_detail__.py``)
 is set to ``False``.
 Otherwise, there will be duplicate rows of data since I have already stored some data into the excel file while preparing
 for the project.
 It should be pre-set to ``False`` anyways.